 Q: How long is a coaching program?
 A: The length of a program depends on your needs.
 Some clients have very specific goals around which a structured program can be designed and implemented pretty quickly, which most of our programs are designed to address.
 Some business owners choose to retain a coach ongoing.
 Other clients choose a more open-ended, exploratory process, using coaching to increase awareness and effectiveness in all dimensions of their life.
 The length of a coaching program also depends on your readiness to transform your life.
 Here are some examples of typical program lengths based on your level of readiness:

-3 to 6 months: A three to six month program is typically sufficient for those in the Preparation stage of change.
+6 months: A six month program is typically sufficient for those in the Preparation stage of change.
 This stage combines intention and behavioral criteria.
 Individuals in this stage are intending to take action in the next month and have unsuccessfully taken action in the past year.
 Part of this program involves identifying the barriers that have inhibited success in the past and developing strategies and practices to foster the competency and courage to move into action.

 Periodic Check-in: Periodic check-ins are valuable to support the Maintenance stage of change.
 Maintenance is the stage in which people work to prevent returning to old habits and consolidate the gains attained during the action stage.